UPstartDeveloper/adam-smith-tweet-generator/README.md

 ### Installing Requirements
 To ensure you have a development experience that's **as smooth as possible**, please follow these instructions:

-- Once you have activated your Python virtual environment, please be sure to run the following command from the command line, to ensure you have all the dependencies you may need to use for this project:
+- Once you have activated your Python virtual environment (here mine is called "env"), please be sure to run the following command from the command line, to ensure you have all the dependencies you may need to use for this project:
 ```
-python -m pip install -r requirements.txt
+(env) python -m pip install -r requirements.txt
 ```
 - You may always double check the dependencies you have using this command:
 ```
-python -m pip list
+(env) python -m pip list
 ```
 - If you install any new dependencies, please be sure to record them using
 ```
-python -m pip freeze > requirements.txt
+(env) python -m pip freeze > requirements.txt
 ```
 Thank you in advance for contributing to this project!